tengwang0318/purchasing-management-system-/README.md

 To build "Home", "Profile", "Inventory", "Purchase", "Refund", "Storage", "Allocate" section to realize these functions.

 User flask and sqlite to realise it.
+Thanks to Flask Web Development: Developing Web Applications with Python, it's a super-awesome book.

 There will show images about this System: